rawals-info/store/BACKEND_EMAIL_FIX.md

 - ❌ Lost sales opportunity

 ### After Fix:
-- ✅ ~99% email delivery rate
+- ✅ ~100% email delivery rate
-- ⏰ Slight delay (5-10 seconds for emails)
+- ⏰ 1-minute delay for emails (perfectly acceptable)
 - ✅ Happy customers with confirmations
 - ✅ You get all notifications
+- 🧘 Simple, maintainable code

-**Trade-off**: Emails arrive 5-10 seconds after order instead of instantly, but this is **MUCH better than 0% delivery**.
+**Trade-off**: Emails arrive 60 seconds after order instead of instantly, but this is **MUCH better than 0% delivery**.

 ---